Joins us for FREE pizza & a movie October 23rd 6:00pm at Mershon's in Stoughton!

 local solutions for global change local solutions for global change local solutions for global change

-Join us to discuss this book chosen by our book club community of readers!
+Join us to discuss this book suggested and chosen by our community of book club participants!

 If you'd like to purchase your own copy, visit our favorite local book shop